-On Wednesday, May 31 the WRP started its 17th season of monitoring water quality at 22 sites along the White River and its tributaries.
-Every other Wednesday from May 31 through September 20, WRP staff and trained volunteers will keep tabs on bacteria, conductivity, and water clarity at swimming holes around the watershed and at the mouths of major tributaries.
+In 2017 the WRP completed its 17th season of monitoring water quality at 23 sites along the White River and its tributaries.
+Every other Wednesday from May through September, WRP staff and trained volunteers kept tabs on bacteria, conductivity, and water clarity at swimming holes around the watershed and at the mouths of major tributaries.

 Check out the latest bacteria results, which are posted the Thursday following the most recent test date.